iusztinpaul/yacht/README.md

 * Create a file called `.env` at the root directory level.
 If you want to fully use the market APIs and experiment trackers you should add the secret keys.
 * Look at `.env.default` for the supported env vars.
+* Not all `env vars` are mandatory.
+For example the free version of `Yahoo Finance` does not require any credentials.

 # Run
 All the supported configs can be found at `./yacht/config/configs`.